reactioncommerce/reaction-docs/public-docs/developer-authentication.md

 An access token is printed, which you can then copy and paste into the "Authorization" header for your GraphQL request.

+NOTE: The token will last only 1 hour with default Hydra configuration, and then you'll need to obtain a new one.

 The rest of this article explains how the normal OAuth flow from a client works.

 ## Hydra